thinkdata-works/go-redisgraph/README.md

 # redisgraph-go-query - Redisgraph Go Query client

 Support for querying redisgraph over the redigo client.
+This is derived from the [redisgraph-go](https://github.com/RedisGraph/redisgraph-go) client.

 This library focuses on adding support for typing results and for now just supports simple scalar types.